eea/CLMS_Production_System/README.md

 Product specification and user manual

 #### 2. Authorization API
-CLC+ OAuth2 server based on Python
+OAuth2 server based on Python for user authorization

-#### 3. Service_API
+#### 3. Service and Data Dissemination API
-CLC+ API based on Python
+Python based API for triggering the production of the raster and vector products
+Python based API for data dissemination

 #### 4. Airflow
-Apache Airflow configuration
+Apache Airflow installation and configuration

 #### 5. Airflow DAGs
-Source codes of the Airflow DAGs
+Source codes of the Airflo wDirected Acyclic Graphs (DAGs)

 #### 6. Database
-Database DDL files and models
+Database DDL files and database models

 #### 7. Status Manager
-Status manager service sources
+Source code of the status manager service

 #### 8. User Interface
-Vue.js based frontend sources
+Vue.js based frontend for the communication with thg service API

 #### 9. Monitoring & Logging
 Grafana dashboards and logging techniques

-#### 10. Data Dissemination API (backend)
-API to provide data

 #### 11. Additional Python Modules
-Sources of helper functions and modules
+Source code of helper functions and modules